gabriellerodarte/pourfolio/README.md

 ## Backend: Flask Routes & Controllers

 The `app.py` file registers the Flask app and defines all API endpoints using `Flask-Restful`.
-It handles authentication, session management, and CRUD operations for both spirits and cocktails.
+It handles authentication, session management, and CRUD operations for cocktails.
 The user must be logged in to access protected resources like creating cocktails or viewing spirits.

 ---